eternaldensity/Sandcastle-Builder/README.md

 - links in boost descriptions work
 - temp boosts with countdowns will continue updating without descriptions vanishing (until they finish)
 - a new boost is finally working! (it may be very handy to some and has a neat easteregg)
+- another new boost for those who molpy down
+- and a completely new boost to help with ninja stealth when the pix grow long

 ### 0.9411
 - high level sand click badges now bases on sand dug by clicks, not clicks